-Information About Scrap Iron
+Information About Scrap Iron Metal

 It may surprise you to know this, but iron is the most common element on earth when distinguished by mass.
 And due to its durable and desirable properties of iron alloys, they are the most common industrial metal used.
 Iron chemical compounds have many uses.
 One, for instance, is iron oxide, which can be mixed with aluminum powder to ignite and create a thermite reaction.
 That sort of reaction is used in welding and purifying ores.

-Irving Recyclables specializes in the recycling of many scrap metals, so if you are in possession of some iron and you would like to dispose of it, bring it down to our Long Island location today.
+Irving Recyclables specializes in the recycling of scrap metal, so if you are in possession of some iron and you would like to dispose of it, bring it down to our Long Island location today.
 By recycling with us, you will be helping the environment, as reused iron means no new iron will need to be manufactured.
 And on top of that, you can even earn a few extra bucks for your trip.
 Not too shabby.

 - Atomic Number: 26

 - Melting Point: 1811 K (1538 C, 2800 F)

 - Boiling Point: 3134 K (2862 C, 5182 F)

 - Density: 7.874 g/cm³

 Iron is an ancient element, however it corrodes faster than gold or silver.
 The first iron production was started in the Middle Bronze age, but it took a few centuries to displace bronze as the go-to metal of the time.
 The Hittites were perhaps the first empire to understand the production of iron from its ores and began to smelt it between 1500 and 1200 BC.
 This practice spread to other parts of the world and the Iron Age began around 1180 BC.
 Over the centuries, the production of wrought iron has been changed and enhanced and became a more productive method.